jasonhand/twitch/ep04/README.md

 4. Configure notebook
 5. Collect data (using pythong notebook, Tweepy, and the Twitter API)
 6. Save results to json, csv, and npy (list of unique IDs)
-7. Clean results and build sentiment analysis
-8. Convert sentiment analysis to Pandas DataFrame
-9. Scatter plot sentiment analysis
-10. Create Cosmos DB (I already have one to use)
+7. Create Cosmos DB (I already have one to use)
-11. Create new item
+8. Create new item
-12. Attempt upload of json file (it's too big)
+9. Attempt upload of json file (it's too big)
-13. Set up Windows VM
+10. Set up Windows VM
-14. Downlod and install RDP client on Mac
+11. Downlod and install RDP client on Mac
-15. Connect to Windows machine
+12. Connect to Windows machine
-16. Download and install the Document DB Data Migration Tool
+13. Download and install the Document DB Data Migration Tool
-17. Download json file
+14. Download json file
-18. Import json file to Cosmos DB
+15. Import json file to Cosmos DB
-19. View Data Explorer in Cosmos Db
+16. View Data Explorer in Cosmos Db
-20. What's next?
-Query data?
+17. Query data

 Resources: